 Massages for Heel Spurs: Helpful Tips and Techniques

 A heel spur is a bony growth caused by calcium deposits on the heel bone.
 Typically, heel spurs are asymptomatic, meaning they do not cause any symptoms.
 They can, however, lead to significant heel pain, which is intermittent and stabbing.
-The American Association of Orthopaedic Surgeons (AAOS) affirms that 1 in 10 people has a heel spur, but only 1 in 20 individuals presents with pain.
+The American Association of Orthopaedic Surgeons (AAOS) affirms that 1 in 10 people has a heel spur, but only 1 in 20 individuals present with pain.

 In addition to pain, heel spurs can cause redness, swelling, tenderness, and inflammation at the heel.
 While there is no known cause, several risk factors predispose you to heel spurs.
 Some of these causes of heel pain are tight calf muscles, obesity, improper shoes, and an abnormal gait pattern.
 Additionally, prolonged repetitive activities, high-impact activities (like running), and sudden changes in physical activity levels can cause heel spurs.